0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/run-move-locally.md

 If you compile a module using one account (e.g., `dev compile` 0 ...) and try to publish it to a different account (e.g., `dev publish` 1 ...), you'll see the following error:

 ```
-libra% dev publish 1 /var/folders/tq/8gxrrmhx16376zxd5r4h9hhn_x1zq3/T/b8639bd9fe2403874bbfde5643486bde/modules/0_SimpleFee.mv
+diem% dev publish 1 /var/folders/tq/8gxrrmhx16376zxd5r4h9hhn_x1zq3/T/b8639bd9fe2403874bbfde5643486bde/modules/0_SimpleFee.mv

 transaction failed to execute; status: VerificationError!

 ```

-A compiled module contains the address of the account where the module is to be published, and the [Move Virtual Machine (VM)](https://developers.libra.org/docs/crates/vm) only allows a transaction sender to publish a module under the sender’s own account address.
+A compiled module contains the address of the account where the module is to be published, and the [Move Virtual Machine (VM)](https://developers.diem.org/docs/crates/vm) only allows a transaction sender to publish a module under the sender’s own account address.
 If this was not true, another user could publish modules under your account!
 To fix this error, recompile the module using the desired sender address.

 If you do not provide the correct path to your compiled module, you'll see this error:

 ```
-libra% dev publish 0 incorrect-path-to-compiled-module
+diem% dev publish 0 incorrect-path-to-compiled-module
 No such file or directory (os error 2)
 ```
 If the account with index 1 does not exist, trying to publish the module to 1 will result in the following error: